CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 it has been clear that we need to work to build the ecoystem around LibreOffice.
 Many papers have been written since, presented, long blogs, lengthy conversations through many conferences, board meetings.
-Large, rambling discussions in the community have done nothing to build confidence.
+Discussions in the community and board over a long period have done nothing to build confidence.

-Against that there have been some positives, a visionary plan from Italo for example; but against much resistance.
+Against that there have been some positives, a visionary Marketing plan from Italo for example; but against much resistance.

 ### Why is branding & visibility important? {#visibility}